maoschanz/gedit-plugin-markdown_preview/README.md

 ### Style

-A stylesheet (CSS file) can be applied to the preview.

-- doesn't work when previewing HTML files
-- doesn't work if you preview the file as a revealjs slideshow

-If you render your preview using `pandoc`, you can render it as a _revealjs_ slideshow, which comes with pre-defined themes and slide transition types.
+If you render your preview using `pandoc`, you can render it as a _revealjs_ slideshow, which comes with pre-defined themes and slide transition types. (**WORK IN PROGRESS**)

+Otherwise, a stylesheet (CSS file) can be applied to the preview (markdown files only, doesn't work with HTML files)

 ### Keyboard shortcuts